 - Essay Tasks.
 Compared to other standardized admissions tests, the GRE asks test-takers to write two essays in an hour.
 The time for each essay is strictly set to 30 minutes, making it more challenging.

 - Computer-Delivered Test Format.
-There are still test takers that prefer the paper and pencil format than the computer-adaptive test.
-The adaptive feature of the test also brings stress to most examinees since the test gets harder and more challenging .
+There are still test-takers that prefer the paper and pencil format to the computer-adaptive test.
+The adaptive feature of the test also brings stress to most examinees since the test gets harder and more challenging.

 - Math section.
 The math section is viewed by the graduate school aspirants to have a higher level of difficulty compared to other standardized tests.
-Although ETS has provided its test takers a basic calculator during the exam, some students still find it challenging to answer some questions especially those that includes advanced math.
+Although ETS has provided its test-takers with a basic calculator during the exam, some students still find it challenging to answer some questions, especially those that include advanced math.
 These questions require extensive math knowledge and math reasoning skills.

 Listed above are the possible reasons why examinees consider the GRE as difficult.
 The GRE is difficult because it challenges students’ critical thinking skills and is not as straightforward as previous examinations.